-County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs (primarily crack cocaine and heroin) into one or more importing areas [within the UK], using dedicated mobile phone lines or other form of "deal line".'
-(Definition from Keeping Children Safe in Education 2020)

-Exploitation is an integral part of the county lines offending model with children and vulnerable adults exploited to move [and store] drugs and money.
+County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of "deal line".
+This activity can happen locally as well as across the UK - no specified distance of travel is required.
+Children and vulnerable adults are exploited to move, store and sell drugs and money.
 Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.
+(Definition from Keeping Children Safe in Education 2024)

-Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.
+Children and young people can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.